 If you think that ellipticals have to be expensive to be good, think again.
 We were surprised to find excellent yet cheap ellipticals for under $200.

 In this guide, we’ll list the best ellipticals ranging from around $100 and up to about $500.
-At such an affordable price there is no reason not go grab one and still make year 2020 count.
+At such an affordable price there is no reason not go grab one and make year 2021 count.